 Man sought guns, grenades for Times Square attack, feds say

-NEW YORK – A New York City man accused of plotting a terrorist attack on Times Square spent months trying to stockpile guns and grenades, heaped praise on the Islamic State group and Osama bin Laden, and feared being known as the "Looney Tunes Terrorist" if his glasses fell off and he couldn't shoot straight, federal prosecutors said Friday.
+NEW YORK – A New York City college student accused of plotting a terrorist attack on Times Square spent months trying to stockpile guns and grenades, heaped praise on the Islamic State group and Osama bin Laden, and feared being known as the "Looney Tunes Terrorist" if his glasses fell off and he couldn't shoot straight, federal prosecutors said Friday.

 Ashiqul Alam was arrested Thursday after arranging through an undercover agent to buy a pair of semiautomatic pistols with obliterated serial numbers, prosecutors said.
 Police Commissioner James O'Neill said that development was "a clear indicator of (Alam's) intent to move his plot forward."

 Despite the grave allegations, the 22-year-old Alam is charged only with offenses related to the gun transaction.
-He did not enter a plea at an arraignment Friday and was ordered jailed without bail.
-Prosecutors argued he was a flight risk and a danger to the community.
+Alam, wearing blue jeans and a purple T-shirt, did not enter a plea at an initial appearance Friday in federal court in Brooklyn.

+Defense attorney James Darrow argued that his client should be released on a $200,000 bond since his client has a solid background and the charges he's facing so far don't include terrorism.

+The defendant, a legal resident born in Bangladesh, moved to the U.S. as a child about 12 years ago, Darrow said.
+He has lived in Queens with his parents while attending John Jay College of Criminal Justice and working two jobs, the lawyer added.

 Court documents describe months of plotting for an attack Alam told an undercover agent would make them "legends."